 The primary concern with this essentially sound analysis is that it relies uncritically on the information in Lockyer (1976) for the conversion of overall body length to weight of edible products.
 As discussed above (Item 3.1), there are a number of problems with the results presented by Lockyer (1976) in the present context, inter alia in terms of species/ocean basin, sample size for Antarctic minke whales and treatment of uncertainty.
-In addition, as Clapham and Kennedy recognised but were unable to account for, logistical factors may affect the yield of edible products, especially for fin whales.
+In addition, as Clapham and Kennedy recognise, logistical factors may affect the yield of edible products, especially for fin whales.
 The authors were, of course, unaware of the problems with the length measurements of the Greenlandic data (see Item 3.2.1.2).